SAtacker/quick-ftxui/README.md

 * #### Embedded scripting supported in C++

-    Supports basic scripting functionality, with functions to add & access the quick-ftxui variables.
+    Supports basic scripting functionality, with functions (or hooks) to add & access the quick-ftxui variables.
+We can also use C++ references to integers and string data types to access the values inside the QF script.
+See the example given below.

     [Full Example](./cpp_examples/example.cpp)